Cleburne Railroaders

 The Cleburne Railroaders are a professional baseball team based in Cleburne, Texas, that plays in the American Association of Professional Baseball, an official Partner League of Major League Baseball.
-The team, which began play in 2017, plays its home games at The Depot at Cleburne Station.
+The team, which began play in 2017, plays its home games at La Moderna Field.

 History

-A different team known as the Cleburne Railroaders played in the Texas League, where they won the 1906 championship.
-The team won the 1911 Texas-Oklahoma League championship.
+The history of professional baseball in Cleburne goes back to the original Cleburne Railroaders, which played in the Texas League, winning the 1906 league championship.
+However, this team lasted only one season.
+A second iteration of the Railroaders competed in the Texas–Oklahoma League in 1911-1912, winning the 1911 championship.
 They played their home games at Gorman's Park, now part of Hulen Park.

 The modern Railroaders were announced as an expansion franchise in the American Association on October 6, 2016.
-The team plays in the Depot, a new US$25 million stadium that was recognized as the fan-favorite independent stadium by Ballpark Digest in 2017.
+The team plays in The Depot at Cleburne Station (now La Moderna Field), a new $25 million stadium that was recognized as a fan-favorite independent league stadium by Ballpark Digest in 2017.

-On June 12, 2020, it was announced that the Railroaders were one of six teams that would not be participating in the 2020 American Association season due to the COVID-19 pandemic.
+On June 12, 2020, it was announced that the Railroaders were one of six teams that would go on hiatus during an abbreviated 2020 American Association season due to the COVID-19 pandemic in the United States.

-New ownership

-The Cleburne Railroaders announced three new additions to their ownership group: Neil Leibman, Alan Miller, and Jon Ryan.
-Leibman is the Texas Rangers (baseball) Chief Operating Officer and President of Business Operations and owns multiple professional sports teams.
+In 2021, the Cleburne Railroaders announced three new additions to their ownership group: Neil Leibman, Alan Miller, and Jon Ryan.
+Leibman is the Texas Rangers Chief Operating Officer and President of Business Operations and owns multiple professional sports teams.
 Miller is the owner of COLLiDE Agency and Ryan is a former NFL player and are part owners of the Portland Pickles independent baseball team located in Oregon.
-These additions to the ownership team came about in 2021 and these three will help in preparation for the upcoming season.

-New colors

-The Railroaders colors have changed from orange and blue to colors that are inspired by the flag of Texas.
-The new colors are: caboose red, steel rail blue and whistle post white.
+The Railroaders’ colors were originally orange and blue.
+In 2021, the team's colors were changed to reflect the red, blue, and white of the flag of Texas: “caboose red,” “steel rail blue,” and “whistle post white.”

-New uniforms

-The Railroaders will have three uniforms for this upcoming 2021 season.
-The home uniform is a white jersey with 'Railroaders' script across the chest.
+The Railroaders’ home uniform is a white jersey with “Railroaders” script across the chest.
 The pants are white with red and navy piping, the numbers are red, and on the sleeve there are Gandy and American Association patches.
 The away jerseys consist of a grey jersey and grey pants with the same patches as the home uniforms on the sleeves.
-Lastly, there is the Heritage uniform which features a navy blue top and grey pants with stirrups mimicking the ones worn by the original Railroaders team back in 1906.
+There is also a “Heritage” uniform which features a navy blue top and grey pants with stirrups mimicking the ones worn by the original Railroaders team back in 1906.